Meet our governors

 Lucy Proctor – RNC Charity Chief Executive

-After a number of years working as a recruitment consultant, Lucy moved in to the third sector to join Severn Hospice in Shropshire.
-As Community Fundraising Manager she worked on a successful £5m capital appeal to build a new hospice while building strong relationships with businesses, organisations, the public and the media in order to achieve challenging revenue targets.
+After a number of years working as a recruitment consultant, I moved in to the third sector to join Severn Hospice in Shropshire.
+As Community Fundraising Manager I worked on a successful £5m capital appeal to build a new hospice while building strong relationships with businesses, organisations, the public and the media in order to achieve challenging revenue targets.

-Lucy joined RNC in 2012 and took up her current role in January 2016.
-Having grown up in Hereford, she welcomed the opportunity to return to the city to work for an organisation she had admired all her life.
-Her role incorporates oversight of all aspects of the charity, with a personal emphasis on income generation, communications, public affairs and development projects.
-She is motivated by the transformative impact RNC has on the lives of its students and trainees, and by the potential the College offers to empower people with a visual impairment across the UK and abroad.
+I joined RNC in 2012, served as Charity Chief Executive from early 2016 and took up my current role as Executive Principal in March 2020.
+Having grown up in Hereford, I welcomed the opportunity to return to the city to work for an organisation I have admired all my life.
+My role incorporates oversight of all aspects of the charity, with a personal emphasis on income generation, communications, public affairs and development projects.
+I am motivated by the transformative impact RNC has on the lives of its students and trainees, and by the potential the College offers to empower people with a visual impairment across the UK and abroad.

 Ben studied at RNC and was Student Governor for a year.
 On leaving College, he joined Dolphin Computer Access in Worcester – a firm that creates software to allow people with visual impairments and learning difficulties to gain access to computers at home, work and school.
 As Technical Support Advisor, he is responsible for answering customer enquiries about software issues, where appropriate remotely accessing their system to resolve problems and/or providing phone or email support.
 He also produces trend and KPI reports and undertakes product testing.

 Ben is an Associate Governor and attends the Education & Training Committee.